 Re-use blocks or dice to get your child practicing reading and sentence-writing in "Roll Those Words", a classic dice game and reading activity.

-Make a Fairy Tale Felt Board with your child the next time you're looking for a fun project for a lazy afternoon.
+Make some fairy tale felt board stories with your child the next time you're looking for a fun activity for a lazy afternoon.

 This string a necklace arts activity teaches first grade readers to look for a story's beginning, middle, and end.